-Susan Hayward is the director of religion and inclusive societies at the U.S. Institute of Peace.
+Susan Hayward is a senior advisor for religion and inclusive societies at the U.S. Institute of Peace.
 Hayward directs the Institute’s efforts to advance conflict prevention, resolution and reconciliation projects engaging the religious sector.
 Since joining the Institute in 2007, her field work has focused on Sri Lanka, Myanmar, Colombia and Iraq.
 From 2010-2012 she coordinated an initiative exploring the intersection of women, religion, conflict and peacebuilding in partnership with the Berkley Center at Georgetown University and the World Faiths Development Dialogue.
 She co-edited a book on the topic entitled Women, Religion and Peacebuilding: Illuminating the Unseen.
 Her research interests include interfaith engagement in the midst of political violence, political Buddhism and the role of religion in hampering and propelling women’s work for peace and justice.
 She also serves on the international selection committee for the Niwano Peace Prize, which recognizes religious peacebuilders.

 Prior to joining the Institute, Hayward worked with the Academy of Educational Development’s office in Colombo, Sri Lanka, as a fellow of the Program on Negotiation at Harvard Law School and with the Conflict Resolution Program at the Carter Center in Atlanta.
 Hayward also conducted political asylum and refugee work with the United Nations High Commissioner for Refugees and Advocates for Human Rights.